Polish people: Culture

 The culture of Poland is closely connected with its intricate 1,000-year history, and forms an important constituent in the Western civilisation.
 Strong ties with the Latinate world and the Roman Catholic faith also shaped Poland's cultural identity.
+Various regions in Poland such as Greater Poland, Lesser Poland, Kuyavia, Masovia, Silesia, and Pomerania developed their own distinct cultures, cuisines, folklore and dialects.
+Also, Poland for centuries was a refuge to countless ethnic and religious minorities, who became an important part of Polish society and similarly developed their own unique customs.